How small businesses can succeed with digital transformation

 Forecasting and modelling

-When plugged into transactional data, forecasting and modelling software can help you make informed financial decisions, manage resources, and predict cash flow.
-These tools can estimate your financial performance ahead of time, and offer insight into other key performance indicators for the business.
+Forecasting and modelling software uses your data to help you make informed decisions, manage resources and predict cash flow.
+These tools can estimate your financial performance and give you insights into other key business indicators.

 Managing inventory